davidemoro/collective.editskinswitcher/collective.editskinswitcher/collective/editskinswitcher/README.txt

 - Go to portal_skins in the ZMI.

 - Create a new skin selection based on Plone Default.
-In the tests I call this Monty Python Skin, so I will use that term here as well.
+Call this "Visitor Skin".

-- Make Monty Python Skin the default skin.
+- Make Visitor Skin the default skin.

 - Remove the custom skin layer from Plone Default.